mue/mue/README.md

 Fast, open and free-to-use new tab page for most modern browsers.

 *This is the code for the extension.
-If you are looking for the website code, please look [here](https://github.com/TurboMarshmello/muetab.xyz).*
+If you are looking for the website code, please go [here](https://github.com/TurboMarshmello/muetab.xyz).*

 ## Features
 * Fast and free
 * Supports multiple browsers
 * Actively developed and opensource
+* Automatically updating API (with no tracking!) with new photos and offline mode
-* Multiple language support
+* ~~Multiple language support~~
-* Settings feature - enable/disable features!
+* ~~Settings feature - enable/disable features!~~
-* Search bar, update modal, copy button and more!
+* Search bar, ~~update modal, copy button and more!~~

+* Mue has been recently rewritten with React and is missing the features that are crossed out *

 ## Installation
 ### Chrome